tanyapohn/grab-traffic/how_it_works.md

 I create 2 models for this project

-- First, it is an xgboost model producing a base demand from *geohash6, day and timestamp*.
+- First, it is an Xgboost model producing a base demand from *geohash6, day and timestamp*.
 I would call it *y_pred*

 After *y_pred* has been create, this field will be sent to the second model.